D-Wave Phonon Angular Momentum Texture in Altermagnets by Magnon-Phonon Hybridization

 The dispersion relation of the coupled system

 is plotted in \cref{fig:hybridized_system}(a).
-Please refer to the Supplemental Material for a description of the methods~\cite{supplement}.
 Here, the color indicates the magnon/phonon/mixed character of the quasiparticles.
 Evidently, avoided crossings emerge at the intersection of magnon and phonon bands, giving rise to hybrid magnetic and structural excitations dubbed \enquote{magnon polarons}~\cite{li_advances_2021}.
-Furthermore, the zoom shown in \cref{fig:hybridized_system}(b) into the highlighted section as part of the $\overline{\Gamma \mathrm{Y}}$ line provides insights into the generation of phonon angular momentum by magnon-phonon coupling through time-reversal symmetry breaking.
+Furthermore, the close-up shown in \cref{fig:hybridized_system}(b) into the highlighted section as part of the $\overline{\Gamma \mathrm{Y}}$ line provides insights into the generation of phonon angular momentum by magnon-phonon coupling through time-reversal symmetry breaking.
 In agreement with previous studies, a distinct avoided crossing pattern emerges at the intersection of two phonon bands and a single magnon band~\cite{weissenhoferTrulyChiralPhonons2024,wangRegulationMagnonphononCoupling2023}.
 While the energy and phonon character of the central mode remain unchanged, two magnon-polaron modes emerge whose energies are shifted.
+This is a general feature of three-band magnon-phonon hybridization that one state is uncoupled to the magnon and remains a pure phonon, while the other two states are magnon polarons with equal proportions of magnons and phonons~\cite{supplement}.
 Additionally, the hybridization generates phonon angular momentum for the states close to the avoided crossing [cf. \cref{fig:hybridized_system}(c)].
 Interestingly, we find that the phonon angular momentum changes sign and vanishes directly at the avoided crossing.
 Only in its vicinity it becomes nonzero.
-Further analysis reveals that the sublattice-resolved phonon angular momentum is maximized directly at the avoided crossing reaching values of up to $\hbar/2$ and that the lattice vibrations are almost fully circularly polarized [cf. \cref{fig:hybridized_system}(e), (f)].
+Further analysis reveals that the sublattice-resolved phonon angular momentum is maximized directly at the avoided crossing reaching values of up to $\hbar / 2$~ \footnote{ The saturation at fractions of $\hbar$ is a result of the normalization of the wave function, which, for the central pure phonon state, is normalized across the two sublattice degrees of freedom and for the hybridized states it is normalized across both the sublattice and magnon/phonon sector.
+Thus, the sublattice-resolved phonon angular momentum of the former is approximately $\hbar/2$ and that of the latter is about $\hbar/4$. } and the lattice vibrations are almost fully circularly polarized [cf. \cref{fig:hybridized_system}(e), (f)].
 Because the circular polarization is reversed on the two sublattices, the sublattice-resolved angular momenta partially compensate each other and the net angular momentum is strongly suppressed.